1 & 2 Thess.

 It is invalid to say that the "perfect" refers to the coming of Christ as some do.
 Since faith and hope will be realized at that time, their abiding can only refer to the present time.
 The "perfect" refers to the completed scriptures.2 This occurred when Christ gave John the Revelation.
 As that record shows the truth became apostate after that and as the early "fathers" testify, the gifts did cease at that time.

 1 See Spirit Gifts are not available today.
 2 See notes on 1 Cor.
 12:10 - 12.

 Farrar in his Life and Work of Paul (P. 96, 97) lists several objections to "tongues" being foreign languages.

 It is impossible to deny that the miracle recorded in Acts 2 consisted of enabling the Apostles to speak in foreign languages they had never learned.
 The interchange of the expressions, new tongues (Mark 16:17), other tongues (Acts 2:4), and tongues (Acts 10:46, 19:6) in reference to the same event demonstrate that the last mentioned has the same sense as the former expressions which can only mean to speak new languages.
 Only the above interpretation satisfies all the facts of the subject.
 These are:

 In conclusion we see that the current tongues movement is an epidemic which rages over disturbed humanity.
-A clear indication of this is that heathens and Christians, possessed people and tribal dancers, witch doctors and spiritists all claim to speak in "tongues".
+A clear indication of this is that heathens, Christians, possessed people, tribal dancers, witch doctors and spiritists all claim to speak in "tongues".
 However, the tongues movement is only an expression of a delirious condition and must not be equated with the "gift of tongues" found in the Scripture which was the God given ability to speak foreign languages.